FAQ

 What is Range Radar?

-Range Radar is a Pro+ feature that ingests tonight's DraftKings player prop lines every morning and runs the full PriCalc analysis pipeline on them automatically.
+Range Radar is a paid plan feature that checks for updated lines three times daily — 10 AM, 1 PM, and 5 PM ET — and runs the full PriCalc analysis pipeline on them automatically.
 You open Range Radar, and the slate is already pre-analyzed — no manual entry needed.
 You can filter by team, stat type, or direction, and click any card to run a deeper analysis.
+WNBA is live now (FanDuel lines); NBA returns for the 2026–27 season.

 Why do playoff samples get smaller?